-Born in Bogota, Colombia, Dr. Aizik Wolf, AB '77, practices neurosurgery in Miami and regularly donates medical services and equipment to projects in Latin America.
-He created this post-baccalaureate fellowship to help University of Chicago College students launch their careers in human rights and related fields of social justice activism.
+Dr. Aizik Wolf was born in Bogota, Colombia and graduated from the College in 1977.
+A long-time supporter of the College, Dr. Wolf practices neurosurgery in Miami, Florida and regularly donates medical services and equipment to projects in Latin America.
+Dr. Wolf created the Dr. Aizik Wolf Post-Baccalaureate Fellowship in Human Rights to help University of Chicago College graduates launch their own careers as activists and practitioners of human rights and social justice.

 The fellowship award funds one year of work after graduation at a non-governmental organization, government agency, or international body dedicated to human rights.
-The award consists of a $24,000 stipend for 12 months of full-time work, with some additional support for travel and/or relocation expenses.
+The award consists of a $24,000 (twenty-four thousand dollars) stipend for 12 months of full-time work, with additional support for travel and/or relocation expenses.

 Only recent graduates and upcoming graduates, as specified below, from the College of the University of Chicago are eligible to apply.

 - Graduated from the College in the 2013-14 academic year; OR

 - Graduated from the College in Autumn 2014 or Winter 2015; OR

 - Be eligible for graduation in Spring Quarter 2015; AND

 - Taken at least two Human Rights courses at the University of Chicago.

 Priority will be given to those applicants who have previously completed a University of Chicago Human Rights Internship Program and propose returning to their internship organization or area of work.
 However, other applicants with comparable experience are encouraged to apply.